 These links will take you to sites related to Kinloch Castle or Rum.
 If you have any favourite links you would like to share, or have your own related site that we have omitted, please e-mail the editor with the URL and we will add it to the listings.

 Calmac The ferry company which can take you to Rum.
 The site includes all the timetables and prices: make sure you check both winter and summer timetables to get the correct times.

-Scottish Natural Heritage (SNH) The website of SNH the organisation responsible for the Isle of Rum and Kinloch Castle
+Nature.Scot The website of NatureScot formerly SNH, the organisation responsible for the Isle of Rum and Kinloch Castle

 Westword The online version of the community newspaper for Mallaig, Morar, Arisaig, Lochailort, Glenfinnan, Knoydart, Glenuig and the Small Isles

-BBC Your paintings The BBC website which guides the user to paintings in public ownership and includes illustrations and information about some of the paintings in Kinloch Castle
+Art UK The website initially compiled by the BBC which guides the user to paintings in public ownership and includes illustrations and information about some of the paintings in Kinloch Castle

 Rampant Scotland is a website which links to a whole host of useful Scotland related sites, ranging from travel through family history, language, geography – a cornucopia.

 Edwin Waugh The Lancashire Radical poet Edwin Waugh visited Rum at the behest of John Bullough, his patron.
-The Gerald Massey website gives the text of his poems and prose including that of ‘The Limping Pilgrim in his wanderings’ which begins with Waugh’s visit to Rum in 1882.
+The Minor Victorian Writers website gives the text of his poems and prose including that of ‘The Limping Pilgrim in his wanderings’ which begins with Waugh’s visit to Rum in 1882.

 Bullough Mausoleum The Monuments and Mausolea Trust have a website with details of examples all over the UK.
 This link takes you to the Bullough details.

-Giessbach Topotheque This new site links photographs from different dates and other items to specific sites around the Giessbach estate.
-Compiled by the Giessbach archivist and KCFA member Thomas Krebs it is not just a wonderful resource but also a possibility for the future for Kinloch Castle and the Isle of Rum.
+Giessbach Topotheque This site links photographs from different dates and other items to specific sites around the Giessbach estate.
+Compiled by the Giessbach archivist and KCFA member Thomas Krebs it is not just a wonderful resource but gave the idea for the topotheque for Kinloch Castle and the Isle of Rum.
 NB The wording is in German as yet.